joelparkerhenderson/demo-swift-rest/README.md

 This README describes how to create the project, if you want to try doing it yourself.

+This git repository has several git branches, so be sure to get the branch you want:

+  * `swift-4`: Swift version 4, Xcode version 9, iOS version 11.
+These are beta.

+  * `swift-3`: Swift version 3, Xcode version 8, iOS version 10.

+  * `swift-2`: Swift version 2, Xcode version 7, iOS version 9.

 ## How to create the project

 1. Launch Xcode and create a new project.
 We call ours "Demo Swift REST".